coderefinery/social-coding/talk.md

 ---

 - Fear of being scooped
-> .remark[Very unlikely that others will understand your code and publish before you without involving you in a collaboration.]
+> .remark[Very unlikely that others will understand your code and publish before you without involving you in a collaboration.
+Sharing is a form of publishing.]
 - Exposes possibly "ugly code"
 > .remark[In practice almost nobody will judge the quality of your code.]
 - Others may find bugs